Manage a Business

 • Make sure all employees clock out.

-Food handling and storage procedures
+Food handling and storage procedures.

 Print out these federal guidelines for food safety, put them in your training manual, and place a copy on display in the necessary areas:

+These points are especially important when implementing training for kitchen staff.
 And make sure your kitchen manager checks this food safety recalls and outbreaks page regularly to stay on top of any recent alerts from the US Department of Agriculture and the FDA.

-Cleaning and sanitation procedures
+Cleaning and sanitation procedures.

 • Be careful not to cross-contaminate foods.
 For example, you can’t use the same utensils for raw chicken and vegetables without sanitizing them.